Modern Slavery Act

 We report on the steps HSBC takes to ensure that Modern Slavery does not take place in its own operations or supply chain, or through its lending or project financing.
 We also look at some of the ways in which HSBC works with the wider financial community and law enforcement agencies to act against Modern Slavery.

-This is our second report under the Act.
+Our 2020 statement is our fifth report under the Act.
 We are committed to improvement, and remain open to and welcome constructive feedback from our stakeholders.

 Find out more about the steps we are taking to protect the financial system.

 We’re taking action on ESG

 A new climate ambition and extra support for customers and colleagues are some of HSBC’s latest environmental, social and governance (ESG) highlights.

 HSBC helps UK raise funds to fight climate change